alesanchezr/webpack-tutorial/configurations/VANILLAJS.md

        [0] ./src/index.js 50 bytes {0} [built]
 ```

 11. If everything went well, create an _./public/index.html_ file and import the _bundle.js_ script.
-Run you _index.html_ file and the alert should promt!
+Run your _index.html_ file and the alert should promt!